A fast and oblivious matrix compression algorithm for Volterra integral operators: Introduction

 \subsection{Outline}

-The rest of the manuscript is organized as follows: In \Cref{sec:time} we recall some general approximation results, introduce our basic notation, and state a slightly modified algorithm for the dense evaluation of the Volterra integral operators to illustrate some basic principles that we exploit later on. \Cref{sec:fo} is concerned with a geometric partitioning on the domain of integration, the multilevel hierarchy used for the $\cH^2$-compression, and the description and analysis of our new algorithm.
+In \Cref{sec:time} we recall some general approximation results, introduce our basic notation, and state a slightly modified algorithm for the dense evaluation of the Volterra integral operators to illustrate some basic principles that we exploit later on. \Cref{sec:fo} is concerned with a geometric partitioning on the domain of integration, the multilevel hierarchy used for the $\cH^2$-compression, and the description and analysis of our new algorithm.
 In \Cref{sec:frequency} we consider convolution kernels $\K(s)$ and discuss the relation of our algorithm to Lubich's convolution quadrature and the connections to the fast and oblivious algorithm of \cite{LS2002,SLL2006}.
 To support our theoretical considerations, some numerical results are provided in \Cref{sec:numerics}.